 Prognosis and treatment

-Windy kept her body twisted to her right side and
+Windy kept her body twisted to her right side and held her head crooked for a couple weeks following treatment. |

 Early diagnosis and treatment provides the best hope for survival of an infected animal.
 Because the worm is damaging the host’s spinal column and brain, the longer it lives, the more damage it does.
 Even one m-worm can eventually kill an animal simply because of where it is located, unlike intestinal worms, which may number in the millions.
 Intestinal worms either consume the food in the animal’s digestive system or they attach themselves to the lining of the animal’s stomach and drink its blood, so if you can simply kill the worms, the animal can usually recover.
 Repairing spinal cord damage or brain damage, however, is much more challenging and sometimes impossible.
 Recovery rates can be as low as 10-20%, especially when treatment is started too late or when an animal is already down.